 Look out for: The surreal swing self-isolating in the middle of the sea and the marooned train.

 2. Slab City

 The Slabs have become known as “the last free place on earth” and an “anarchist RV town.”
-There are no rules at the Slabs nor is there running water, electricity or sewage services which make the colorful artworks rising out of the dusty post-apocalyptic landscape all the more fascinating.
+There are no rules at the Slabs nor is there running water, electricity or sewage services which makes the colorful artworks rising out of the dusty post-apocalyptic landscape all the more fascinating.
 Like many of these desert gems, this abandoned military base has attracted musicians, filmmakers, photographers and, of course, influencers.
 This is largely thanks to the iconic Salvation Mountain that’s located here.
 In case you don’t know, Salvation Mountain is the manmade mound built by Leonard Knight using haystacks and support beams plastered with smooth adobe clay covered in vivid images and bible scriptures.
 It’s a beacon that beckons pilgrims to ascend it and contemplate this crazy world.